 Selected Social Determinants of Health for Rural Missouri

-Most Missourians have some form of health insurance coverage, although 11.0% of its residents lack health insurance (Kaiser, 2013).
-According to the USDA Economic Research Service, the average per-capita income for Missourians in 2013 was $40,663 although rural per-capita income lagged at $33,430.
-Estimates from 2013 indicate a poverty rate of 20.4% exists in rural Missouri, compared to a 14.3% level in urban areas of the state.
-The ERS reports, based on 2009-2013 ACS data, that 17.3% of the rural population has not completed high school, compared to 10.7% of urban populations.
+Most Missourians have some form of health insurance coverage, although 9% of its residents lack health insurance (Kaiser, 2014).
+According to the USDA Economic Research Service, the average per-capita income for Missourians in 2014 was $41,639 although rural per-capita income lagged at $33,706.
+The ERS reports, based on 2010-2014 ACS data, that the poverty rate in rural Missouri is 19.4%, compared with 14.3% in urban areas of the state.
+16.9% of the rural population has not completed high school, while 10.3% of the urban population lacks a high school diploma according to 2010-2014 ACS data reported by ERS.
 The unemployment rate in rural Missouri is at 6.9%, while in urban Missouri it is at 5.9% (USDA-ERS, 2014).For a national comparison, please see an overview of the United States.

 Flex Monitoring Team: Critical Access Hospital List; Kaiser Family Foundation State Health Facts; Missouri Office of Primary Care and Rural Health; National Association of Community Health Centers: Key Health Center Data By State; U.S. Census Bureau QuickFacts; USDA Economic Research Service: State Fact Sheets

 Serves as the Missouri State Office of Rural Health.
 Helps communities provide access to healthcare services through community-based systems of care.
 Provides information on recruitment, loan repayment programs, and Missouri's rural health clinics.

 There are more organizations related to Missouri in the organizations section.